Inferring the nature of the boson at 125-126 GeV: Introduction

 \section{Introduction}

-A new bosonic resonance with a mass of about 125~\gev has recently been observed at the Large Hadron Collider by both ATLAS Collaboration \cite{:2012gk, ATLAS:science} and CMS Collaboration \cite{:2012gu, CMS:science, :2012br}.
+A new bosonic resonance with a mass of about 125~\gev~has recently been observed at the Large Hadron Collider by both ATLAS Collaboration \cite{:2012gk, ATLAS:science} and CMS Collaboration \cite{:2012gu, CMS:science, :2012br}.
 The mass of the resonance is suggestive that this resonance is the Higgs boson that should exist in the Standard Model of particle physics as a spin zero parity-even resonance.
 Significant effort is now directed at determining the properties and couplings of this new resonance to confirm that it is indeed the Higgs boson of the Standard Model.
 In this work we specify this new boson by the symbol $H$ and we call it the Higgs, even though it has not been proved to be the Higgs of the Standard Model.
 This resonance is observed primarily in three decay channels $H\to \gamma\gamma$, $H\to ZZ$ and $H\to WW$, where one (or both) of the $Z$'s and $W$'s are off-shell.
 It is well known that the spin and parity of the resonance and its couplings can be determined by studying the momentum and angular distributions of the decay products.
 Indeed there is little doubt that a detailed numerical fit to the invariant masses of decay products and their angular distributions will reveal the true nature of this resonance.
 However, a detailed study of the angular distributions requires large statistics and may not be feasible currently.
 Several studies existed in the literature before the discovery of this new resonance \cite{Nelson:1984bb,Dell'Aquila:1985ve,Nelson:1986ki,Kramer:1993jn, Barger:1993wt, Gunion:1996xu, Miller:2001bi,Bower:2002zx,Choi:2002dq, Choi:2002jk, Godbole:2002qu, Buszello:2002uu,Desch:2003mw,Worek:2003zp,Kaidalov:2003fw, Godbole:2004xe,Buszello:2006hf,Przysiezniak:2006fe,Bluj:2006, BhupalDev:2007is,Godbole:2007cn,Godbole:2007uz,Gao:2010qx, Englert:2010ud,Eboli:2011bq,DeSanctis:2011yc,Berge:2011ij, Kumar:2011yta,Ellis:2012wg,Englert:2012ct, Bredenstein:2006rh} and yet several papers have appeared recently on strategies to determine the spin and parity of the resonance \cite{Ellis:2012jv, Ellis:2012xd, Giardino:2012dp, Choi:2012yg, Boughezal:2012tz, Banerjee:2012ez, Avery:2012um, Coleppa:2012eh,Geng:2012hy, Ellis:2012mj,Frank:2012wh, Djouadi:2013-21-Jan,Englert:2012xt,Stolarski:2012ps}.
-Yet, there is no clear conclusion on the step by step methodology to determine these properties with the minimum number of events and least possible angular measurements.
+Yet, there is no clear conclusion on the step by step methodology to determine these properties and convincingly establish that the new resonance is indeed the Standard Model Higgs boson.
 The recent result~\cite{:2012br} from CMS Collaboration on the determination of spin and parity of the new boson is not conclusive.